youyanggu/adulteration/web/README.md

 #### Nodes

 Each hierarchy consists of multiple nodes.
 For example, the hierarchy for oats has 5 nodes: oats → grain → foods → dietary substance → substance.
 The model uses these nodes to make predictions.
 In order to make a useful prediction from a node (e.g. "grain"), the model must have seen the node during training.
 Therefore, even though a hierarchy can exist in the Metathesaurus, the model is sometimes unable to make a prediction because it has not seen many of the nodes in the hierarchy.
 A warning will show up when the number of nodes used in the prediction is low.

+### Predictions

+The model outputs a table of the top 20 most likely food product categories (out of 131).
+The score represents the following: Given all food products which contains this substance, what fraction of them belong in this category.
+Therefore, the sum of the scores of all 131 categories is 1.
+For a more general purpose analysis, the score can be ignored in favor of the rank.